sygmaprotocol/sygma-relayer-deployment/README.md

 You may chose to remove [this](https://github.com/sygmaprotocol/sygma-relayer-deployment/blob/main/ecs/task_definition_PARTNERS.j2#L201) for accessing private repository.

-The Sygma Team Highly Recommend to use private repository for the otlp agent
+The Sygma Team Highly recommend to be security conscious while storing the shared credentials - store the credentials in private and secure environment with least previlige.
+Use Vault, AWS secrets manager for storing crednetials.